Tech Books We Love

 Chokepoint Capitalism

-A Big Tech disassembly manual, presenting a theory of internet enshittification and a way to throw it into reverse, creating a new, good internet that is a worthy successor to the old, good internet – so that the enshitternet of today is thrown on the scrapheap of history as an unfortunate transitional stage between the two.
+A Big Tech disassembly manual, presenting a theory of internet enshittification and a way to throw it into reverse, creating a new, good internet that is a worthy successor to the old, good internet.
+Doctorow makes the case for interoperability as the pressure-release valve for Big Tech, arguing that forcing giants to let their users leave with their data, followers, and tools intact is the fastest path to a competitive, user-serving internet.

 Algorithms to Live By: The Computer Science of Human Decisions

-A fascinating exploration of how computer algorithms can be applied to our everyday lives, helping to solve common decision-making problems and illuminate the workings of the human mind
+A fascinating exploration of how computer algorithms can be applied to our everyday lives, helping to solve common decision-making problems and illuminate the workings of the human mind.
+Christian and Griffiths show how concepts like optimal stopping, caching, and Bayesian inference give surprisingly sharp advice for everyday choices: when to stop apartment-hunting, how to organize your closet, which job offer to take.